Please note: This product must be shipped by freight on a pallet. Please call for quote.

 - Empty the seep liquid container, if necessary.

 The heat in the composter is generated by combustion of the waste.
 The unit itself does not create any heat.
 The micro-organisms continuously need fresh waste for maintenance of their vital functions.
-The thermal insulation of the Composter Biolan 220eco light prevents the heat from escaping, and thus sustains the operation.
+The thermal insulation of the Biolan Ultimate Biowaste 220 Composter prevents the heat from escaping, and thus sustains the operation.

 - in the cold time of the year it is important to use the composter, i.e. to fill and empty it.
 Only then can such conditions be created for the micro-organisms that they will be able to maintain a temperature that is higher than the outside air temperature.